 What is High Cholesterol?

 - Low-density lipoproteins (LDL): “bad” cholesterol, the primary source of your body’s cholesterol.
-High levels of LDL in the blood can lead to atherosclerosis and increase your risk for heart disease and stroke.
+High levels of LDL in the blood can lead to atherosclerosis and increase your risk of heart disease and stroke.
 LDL’s purpose is to carry cholesterol to the cells which can build up in the walls of your arteries.

 - High-density lipoproteins (HDL): “good” cholesterol that carries cholesterol away from your cells and blood vessel walls to your liver to be removed from the body.